Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Myth: Severe pain always means a severe tear.
 Fact: Swelling or a hematoma can cause severe pain even with smaller tears.

 • Myth: A perineal tear always heals quickly and completely without follow-up.
-Fact: Many heal well, but structured follow-up is crucial after OASI.
+Fact: Many heal well, but after OASI structured follow-up is essential.

-• Myth: You just have to push through bowel movements.
-Fact: Straining and fear often increase pain; soft stool and rest are usually the better strategy.
+• Myth: You just have to get through bowel movements.
+Fact: Straining and fear often increase pain; soft stool and rest are usually the better approach.

 • Myth: Scar care means constantly doing something.
-Fact: Early on protection and rest matter; later gentle mobilization can be useful, while overactivity can irritate tissue.
+Fact: At first protection and rest matter; later gentle mobilization can help, while overactivity irritates tissue.

-• Myth: Noticeable odor is always normal in the postpartum period.
-Fact: Foul odor together with pain or fever can be a warning sign.
+• Myth: Foul smell is always normal in the postpartum period.
+Fact: A foul smell together with pain or fever can be a warning sign.

 • Myth: Movement is always bad after a perineal tear.
-Fact: Graded movement is often helpful; overloading is the problem.
+Fact: Measured movement is often helpful; overloading is the problem.

 Conclusion